5 reasons Mac is a must in the enterprise

 In fact, Mac users at IBM are 17% less likely to leave the company: a stark example of the gap in levels of employee satisfaction and productivity between Mac and PC.
 And the Forrester study that spoke of increased savings with Mac also found that when enterprise moves to Mac, staff retention rates improve by 20%.
 That’s quite a boost!

-There are many reasons for this: users report that Mac computers are more intuitive to use, cause them fewer technical problems and —especially with the M1 chips (and, doubtless, M2)— are faster and more powerful, making work faster and simpler.
+There are many reasons for this: users report that Mac computers are more intuitive to use, cause them fewer technical problems and — especially with the M-series chips — which grow increasingly more powerful and efficiencient, making work faster and simpler.

 3. Mac devices improve employee performance.

-A recent study on Mac at work found that 79% of participants agreed they could not do their jobs as effectively without access to a Mac.
+Continuing with their study on Mac at work, IBM found that 79% of participants agreed they could not do their jobs as effectively without access to a Mac.
 97% believed that Macs improved their productivity and creativity.

 It’s not just perception, either.
 IBM has found that 22% more macOS users exceeded expectations in their performance reviews compared to their Windows-using coworkers.